tomaszdudek7/airflow_project/airflow/README.md

     t1 >> [t2_1, t2_2] >> t3
 ```
 and go to http://localhost:8080/admin/ and trigger it.
 Should all go well the DAG(pretty dumb) will be ran.
+We have also shown how one should pass results between dependant tasks(xcom push/pull mechanism).
+This will be useful later on but lets leave it for now.

 ## Moving on
 Our scheduling system is ready, our tasks however, are not.
 Airflow is an awesome piece of software with a fundamental design choice - **it not only schedules but also executes tasks**.
 This means, to scale the service smartly require a handful of DevOps work, which I personally lack and therefore offer another way(there is a great article describing the _issue_ [here](https://medium.com/bluecore-engineering/were-all-using-airflow-wrong-and-how-to-fix-it-a56f14cb0753)).